tufts up in the wetland lake margins

 - Not Threatened

-A tall, upright rush with pale green stems that forms dense clumps in wetlands and damp grassland.
-The stems are cylindrical and smooth, with a pale green colour that distinguishes it from the darker wīwī.
-The seed heads are reddish-brown, appearing in summer.
+Juncus pallidus is a tall, upright rush.
+It has pale green stems.
+It forms dense clumps in wetlands and damp grassland.
+The stems are cylindrical and smooth.
+They have a pale green colour.
+This distinguishes it from the darker wīwī.
+The seed heads are reddish-brown.
+They appear in summer.